Documentation

 1. Use Upload contacts file.

-3. Include the configured Identity column (default Identifier) and populate it with E.164 phone numbers.
+3. Include the configured Identity column (default Identifier) and populate it with phone numbers in E.164 format (e.g. +15551234567).
+Numbers that are not in E.164 will be rejected.
+See E.164 phone number format for the formatting rules and common country prefixes.

 Step 5: Test your survey